imfl/beautiful-jekyll/_posts/2018-06-29-currency-pair-quotation.md

 *Direct quote, indirect quote, base currency, indirect currency, B/P, P/B, ...
 I know, ultimately, one is another's reciprocal.
 But, who is who?*

-So many times have I been confused with the currency pair terms  when I learned economics.
-This time, I determine to figure it out.

 ## Always Step 1: Figure out the Base Currency

 The first step is figure out which currency is the *base currency*, or the currency that stays as one unit in the quote.